aisingapore/PeekingDuck/docs/source/getting_started/02_configure_pkdk.md

 ## Changing Nodes and Settings

-Earlier on, the `peekingduck init` command created the `run_config.yml` file, which is PeekingDuck's main configuration file and is responsible for:
+`peekingduck init` command created the `run_config.yml` file, which is PeekingDuck's main configuration file and is responsible for:
 - Selecting which nodes to include in the pipeline
 - Configuring node behaviour

 **1. Selecting which nodes to include in the pipeline**:

-  - In the earlier object detection demo, `run_config.yml` used the following nodes:
+  - By default, `run_config.yml` uses the following nodes:
     ```
     nodes:
       - input.live